-Money usually comes in the form of coins and bank notes of different values.
+Money usually comes in the form of coins and banknotes of different values.
 Instead of exchanging items and services, money gives a society an easy, shared form of currency that can be used to buy things.

-analysis: interpreting data What is the currency used in your country?
+analysis: interpreting data What is the currency used in your country/place you live?
 What amounts is it divided into?
-Does it use coins or bank notes or both?
+Does it use coins or banknotes or both?